bifravst/sim-details/README.md

 not try to fetch new data from the issuer during this period.

 If you send a request with a non valid ICCID you will get a 400 status code with an explanation of why it didn't validate in the response body.
-This is either because the input is not a valid ICCID or because the ICCID is from an issuer that we don't support.

 ### Data history